wren-coder/wren-coder-cli/docs/core/index.md

 ## Model fallback

-Gemini CLI includes a model fallback mechanism to ensure that you can continue to use the CLI even if the default "pro" model is rate-limited.
+Wren Coder CLI includes a model fallback mechanism to ensure that you can continue to use the CLI even if the default "pro" model is rate-limited.

 If you are using the default "pro" model and the CLI detects that you are being rate-limited, it automatically switches to the "flash" model for the current session.
 This allows you to continue working without interruption.